 If you’re sleeping somewhere other than home, beware.
-Bedbug prevalence is on the rise and hotels and motels are some of their favorite hangouts.
+Bed bugs in hotels are on the rise.
+Hotels and motels are some of bed bugs favorite hangouts.

-Here’s how to check for a bedbug infestation:
+Here’s how to check for bed bugs in hotels:

 Pull back the linens and check all the way around and under the mattress and behind the headboard.